monsoonmaelstrom/book2/book2.md

 “It means I’m responsible for her life.
 If something were to happen to her, something within my power to prevent, it would cost me.”

 “Cost you?”
-I ask.
+I inquire, hoping for more information.

 “I once made a promise—a claim on someone—that I was unable to… fulfill.
 And, as we all know, actions have consequences.”

 “Consequences such as…?”
-Alex asks her.
+Alex questions.

 “That assertion, when made by someone such as myself or your sister, isn’t merely idle words, Alexander.
 The words have weight, they bind you to others.
 It’s a geas of a sort, and failing steals a piece of your humanity.
 So if you want to know why I am the way I am…” she trails off as she tips her head slightly to the side.

 “That doesn’t explain Lisette,” Giorgi states.

 “The blond?”
 Alexandria asks.
-“Did Hazel kill her then?”
+“Did Hazel kill her, then?”

 “Yes,” I answer.
 “And she’s the same as ever.”